 Meaningful research which seeks to solve real economic problems is the foundation of the Department of Economics.

-By investigating these areas of interest the department has achieved an outstanding publishing record in top-tier journals, including International Economic Review, the Oxford Journal of Economics and Statistics, Journal of Financial Economics, and Economic Modelling.
+By investigating these areas of interest the department has achieved an outstanding publishing record in top-tier journals, including International Economic Review, Oxford Journal of Economics and Statistics, Journal of Financial Economics, and Economic Modelling.

 Through our research networks we focus on addressing some of the most challenging subjects of our time:

 - Designing financial markets that deliver financial and macroeconomic stability